 Eyam Museum has been created by people from the village, and is run by local people.
 It is typical of Eyam which has a history of community action - villagers coming together to improve life in the village.

-The foundation of Eyam Museum was inspired by Clarence Daniel, a lifelong resident of Eyam who collected local fossils, minerals, archaeological material, and any documents and papers related to the village and its history.
+The foundation of Eyam Museum was inspired by Clarence Daniel, a lifelong resident of Eyam who collected local fossils, minerals, archaeological material, plus documents and papers related to the village and its history.
 He ran a small private museum in his house, but was always thwarted in attempts to set up a public museum.
 His collection was passed to the Village Society on his death in 1987, and it was decided that this should form the basis of a museum.